Searching ...

 calculator with a word VAT on the right side

 In Georgia, all real estate is taxable unless specifically exempted by law.
 Real estate includes land, buildings, improvements to land (like fences or driveways), and manufactured homes that are affixed to land and considered real property.
+These ad valorem taxes are owed by the January 1 property owner.
+There are no refunds for partial-year ownership.

 The Georgia Constitution requires a minimum assessment of 40% of the fair market value for all taxable property.
 The fair market value is determined on January 1 each year, as per OCGA 48-5-6.
 Each year, counties compare the data in the property tax digest to sales records.
 If property values seem too high or low, they reassess them.